Let's Paint Catholicism Again: III Edition – Visitation

-For the III Edition 20 paintings were created.
+For the III Edition, 20 paintings of the Visitation were created.
 The first exhibition took place in the undergrounds of St. Florian's Cathedral in Warsaw (November 2024 - January 2025), the Community Centre in Bielsko-Biała (October 2024) and San Salvetore in Lauro (October 2025).

 IV Edition – Nativity

-After taking part in workshops concerning the Nativity of Jesus Christ, the painters have illustrated the third Joyful Mystery of the Rosary, creating two images: of Nativity and of Adoration of the Child Jesus.
+After taking part in workshops on the Nativity of Jesus, the painters illustrated the third Joyful Mystery of the Rosary, creating two images: the Nativity and of Adoration of the Child Jesus.
 The exhibition is planned for November 2025 and will take place in the St. Florian's Cathedral in Warsaw.

 V Edition – Presentation

-The artists are currently preparing theologically for illustrating the fourth Mystery.
+The artists are currently preparing theologically for illustrating the fourth Mystery, the Presentation of Jesus.
 The exhibition is planned for 2026.

 Accompanying events

-Book series "Let's Paint Catholicism Again" – a book series published by Political Theology, aiming at popularising knowledge in the field of culture, arts and theology.
+The event was accompanied by the book series "Let's Paint Catholicism Again" – a book series published by Political Theology, aiming at popularising knowledge in the field of culture, arts and theology.